 Provision of Food Banks & Support Services

 Our food bank provision was developed in 2014, in response to urgent local need.
-The service currently delivers 3 days a week from our main Grimsby site at Wellington Street on the East Marsh, which currently takes in between 150 -180 service users a day as well as 5-10 referrals a day from different agencies.
+The service currently delivers 3 days a week from our site at Garibaldi Street on the East Marsh, which currently averages 300 service users per day including some referrals from different agencies.